alexsabr/AS_Booksynthetized/networking.md

 ### ARP / NDP

-For an IP program to know to which Link L2 give the packet to reach it's destination it has two options
+For an IP program to know to which Link L2 give the packet to reach it's destination, wether it is on the same link or on a different link

+it has two options
 - lookup in a pre-configured table which link is best to send data
 - use the ARP  (IPv4) or NDP (IPv6) protocol to determine which  link connectig to neighbour the IP packet should be transmitted to reach at the end the destination.